 Are you the type of person who is afraid to make mistakes?
 Does everything you do need to be perfect the first time, and then every other single time you do it?
 How do you feel those times when perfection does not work out and you make a mistake?

-In your never-ending quest for perfection are you forgetting that practice makes perfect.
-Let's use professional athletes as an example, how do they get so good?
+In your never-ending quest for perfection, you may be forgetting that practice makes perfect.
+Let's use professional athletes as an example.
+How do they get so good?
 They practice the same things over and over until it becomes a habit.

-I am not saying there are moments in life where you need to be your best and that could mean some form of perfection.
+I am not saying there are not moments in life when you need to be your best and that could mean some form of perfection.
 The invitation to you is to find the safe spaces where you can practice and hone your craft.